-A.7. accordance ner the company has been notified of any shareholders' agreements that may affect it, in with Articles 530 and 531 of the Ley de Sociedades de Capital ("Corporate Enterprises Act" or , describe these agreements and list the party shareholders: [] Yes [٧] No State wheth description ner the company is aware of any concerted actions among its shareholders.
-If so, provide a brief: Yes No

-If any of the aforementioned agreements or concerted actions have been modified or terminated during the year, please specify expressly:

-A.8. accordance er any individual or company exercises or may exercise control over the company in with Article 5 of the Ley de Mercados de Valores ("Spanish Securities Market Act" or "LMV").
-If entify them: [] [v] Yes No A.9.
-Complete th e following table with details of the company's treasury shares:

-Number of direct Number of indirect Total percentage of

-shares shares () share capital
+A.7. .7.
+State whether the company has been notified of any shareholders' agreements that may affect it, in accordance with Articles 530 and 531 of the Ley de Sociedades de Capital ("Corporate Enterprises Act" or "LSC").
+If so, describe these agreements and list the party shareholders: ital ("Corporate Enterprises Act" or [] Yes [v] No State whether the description: e company is a ware of any concerted actions among its shareholders.
+If so, provide a brief [] Yes [v] No If any of the afore year, please speci reements or concerted actions have be een modified or terminated during the A.8.
+Article 5 of the ntrol over the company in a Securities Market Act" or "LMV").
+If [] Yes [v] No A.9.
+Complete the follow owing table wi th details of the company's treasury sl nares: At the close of the e year: Nu mber of direct Number o Total percentage of shares share s () share capital 0.00 0.00 () Through: N Name of direct sha reholder Nun nber of direct shares

-0.00

-() through:

-At the close of the year:

-Name of direct shareholder Number of direct shares No data
+No data

-A.10.
-Provide a detailed description of the conditions and terms of the authority given to the Board of Directors to issue, repurchase, or dispose of treasury shares:

 The CAF General Meeting held on 13 June 2015 resolved to authorise the derivative acquisition of CONSTRUCCIONES Y AUXILIAR DE FERROCARRILES, S.A. for five years and under the following terms: a) Acquisitions may be executed by CONSTRUCCIONES Y AUXILIAR DE FERROCARRILES, S.A. directly, or indirectly through its affiliates. b) Acquisitions shall be performed through purchase or exchange transactions or any others permitted by law. c) Acquisitions shall be done, at each given time, up to the maximum amount provided by law. d) Acquisitions shall be done at market price. e) Acquisitions performed within the scope of this authorisation shall fulfil the legal requirements in force. f) This authorisation shall be valid for a five-year term.
-This authorisation disregards the authorisation granted by resolution of General Shareholders' Meeting held on 5 June 2010.